April 21, 2022 Roberto Puzzanghera 0 comments

 block inside the 90-plugin.conf file:

-plugin { fts = solr fts_solr = url=https://solr.mydomain.tld:8983/solr/dovecot/ ... }
+plugin { fts = solr fts_solr = url=http://solr.mydomain.tld:8983/solr/dovecot/ # eventually add debug to the previous line ... }

-plugin.
-This is how to config an apache to serve the control panel.
+virtual host to serve the control panel.
 I have set a proxy to connect via regular port 443.

-<VirtualHost *:443> SSL stuff here ServerName solr.mydmain.tld ErrorLog ${LOGDIR}/solr_error.log LogLevel warn CustomLog ${LOGDIR}/solr_access.f2b.log combined SSLProxyEngine On ProxyRequests Off ProxyPass / http://solr.mydomain.tld:8983/ ProxyPassReverse / http://solr.mydomain.tld:8983/ </VirtualHost>
+<VirtualHost *:443> SSL stuff here ServerName solr.mydomain.tld ErrorLog ${LOGDIR}/solr_error.log LogLevel warn CustomLog ${LOGDIR}/solr_access.f2b.log combined SSLProxyEngine On ProxyRequests Off ProxyPass / http://solr.mydomain.tld:8983/ ProxyPassReverse / http://solr.mydomain.tld:8983/ </VirtualHost>

 Look to where your solr.home